 ‘Take the time to network at the vacation expos around your area.
 You may make a larger impact by meeting someone face-to-face.’

-Signing up to sites like Unigrad will also alert you to any new positions or program openings for a range of different industries and companies.
+Signing up to job alerts will let you hear of any new positions or program openings for a range of different industries and companies.
 The last thing you want is to miss out on the application deadline for the job of a lifetime.

 After applying for as many positions as you can, you may feel as though you have been put through the works all for nothing.
 However, if you manage to survive all of the rounds and come out at the end of it victorious, then consider yourself lucky.